Mastering Workforce Management: Strategies And Solutions

 c.
 Resistance to Change

-Employees and managers may initially resist adopting new WFM practices and technologies, leading to a period of adjustment and potential productivity dip.
+Employees and managers may initially resist adopting new WFM practices and technologies, leading to a period of adjustment and a potential productivity dip.

 d.
 Data Security and Privacy Concerns